Our team focuses on agricultural and food systems,

 Our approach looks at multiple scales of transition, including the meso-level which bridges micro-level practices with macro-level policies.

-Our approach departs from three commitments:
+Our approach departs from four commitments :

 Our approach looks at environmental, economic and social challenges of farm and food systems, striking to balance ecological boundaries and society’s essential needs.